mbarker84/css-irl-eleventy/src/posts/toggling-css-custom-properties-with-radio-buttons.md

 controls.addEventListener('change', onChange)
 ```

-Then it&rsquo;s a matter of defining our clip-path values for each class within our CSS:
+Then it’s a matter of defining our clip-path values for each class within our CSS:

 ```css
 .clipped-element {